 The volcano was discovered in the western part of the Pacific Ocean, near Minamitorishima Island, Japan’s easternmost point, also known as Marcus Island.
 The volcano is thought to have erupted less than 3 million years ago due to the subduction of the Pacific Plate deeper into the mantle of the Marina Trench.
 Previously, this area is thought to have contained only seamounts and islands formed 70-140 million years ago.

 The research team initially suspected the presence of a small volcano after observing bathymetric data collected by the Japan Coast Guard.
-They then analyzed rock samples collected by the Shnkai6500, a manned submersible that can dive to depths of 6,500 meters, which observed the presence of volcano.
+They then analyzed rock samples collected by the Shnkai6500, a manned submersible that can dive to depths of 6,500 meters (21,000 feet), which observed the presence of volcano.

 Reference: “Petit-spot volcanoes on the oldest portion of the Pacific plate” by Naoto Hiranoa, Shiki Machida, Hirochika Sumino, Kenji Shimizu, Akihiro Tamura, Taisei Morishita, Hideki Iwano, Shuhei Sakata, Teruaki Ishii, Shoji Arai, Shigekazu Yoneda, Tohru Danhara and Takafumi Hirata, 25 October 2019, Deep-Sea Research Part I.